DataDog/integrations-extras/singlestoredb_cloud/README.md

 ## Setup

-You can start the configuration process either from the Cloud Portal or the Datadog dashboard.
+Start the configuration process from Datadog and complete the configuration in the SingleStore Cloud Portal.
 SingleStore recommends the following approach:

 1. [Install the SingleStore Integration in Datadog](#install-the-singlestore-integration-in-datadog)
 2. [Configure the Datadog Integration in the Cloud Portal](#configure-the-datadog-integration-in-the-cloud-portal)